-The Society for the Prevention of Teen Suicide, Inc (www.sptsusa.org
+The Society for the Prevention of Teen Suicide, Inc (www.sptsusa.org) recommends the following:

 - Think about what you want to say ahead of time and rehearse a script if necessary.
 It always helps to have a reference point: (“I received a notice of some students who have had suicidal thinking and attempts”)

 - Be honest.
 If this is a hard subject for you to talk about, admit it! (”You know, I never thought this was something I’d be talking with you about, but I think it’s really important”).
 By acknowledging your discomfort, you give your child permission to acknowledge his/her discomfort, too.

 - Ask for your child’s response.
 Be direct! (”What do you think about suicide?”; “Is it something that any of your friends talk about?”; “The statistics make it sound pretty common.
 Have you ever thought about it?
 What about your friends?”)

 - Listen to what your child has to say.
 You’ve asked the questions, so simply consider your child’s answers.
 If you hear something that worries you, be honest about that too. ”What you’re telling me has really gotten my attention.”